History of Sam Altman in Timeline

 On March 20, 2025, Sam Altman hosted a fundraiser in San Francisco for Senator Mark Warner, a Democrat up for re-election in 2026 in Virginia.

-In April 2025, Sam Altman stepped down as chairman of Oklo to "avoid conflict of interest".
+In April 2025, Altman stepped down as chairman of Oklo Inc. to "avoid conflict of interest" and "open up opportunities for future deals between OpenAI and Oklo."

-On July 4, 2025, Sam Altman posted on X, sharing his political ideology, saying that he believed in "techno-capitalism" and found himself increasingly "politically homeless", criticizing the Democratic Party.
+On July 4, 2025, Sam Altman posted on X, sharing his political ideology, stating that he believed in "techno-capitalism" and felt increasingly "politically homeless," criticizing the Democratic Party for no longer encouraging a "culture of innovation and entrepreneurship".

 September 2025: Interview with Tucker Carlson

 In September 2025, Sam Altman was interviewed by Tucker Carlson.
-They discussed the death of Suchir Balaji and the adherence of ChatGPT to American values.
+The interview covered the death of former OpenAI researcher Suchir Balaji, AI alignment, and Altman's views on whether ChatGPT should reflect distinctly American values.

 2025: Birth of Son